-If the payment is And the program is Then Railroad Retirement ALTCS SSI-MAO Counted as unearned income MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.
+If the payment is And the program is Then Railroad Retirement ALTCS Counted as unearned income SSI-MAO MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.
 Adult The Tier I; Social Security Equivalent Caretaker Relative Benefit is counted in full as unearned income.
 Pregnant Woman Child The taxable amount of any Tier 1 - Non-Social Security Equivalent KidsCare Benefit, Tier II benefit, vested dual benefit and supplemental annuity is counted.
 Non-taxable amounts are excluded.
-All other pension and ALTCS Counted as unearned retirement payments SSI-MAO income.
-NOTE Any part of the MSP pension paid to an ex-
+All other pension and retirement payments ALTCS Counted as unearned income.

-spouse as community property under a divorce decree is not counted to the retiree.
+SSI-MAO MSP NOTE Any part of the pension paid to an exspouse as community property under a divorce decree is not counted to the retiree.

 Adult The taxable amount of the payment is counted as

 Caretaker Relative unearned income.
 Any part that is not taxable is

 Pregnant Woman excluded.

 Child NOTE Most employment-based

 KidsCare pensions are fully taxable.

 Cash surrender ALTCS Not income.
 It is the conversion of a resource.

 SSI-MAO

 MSP

 Adult Pre-tax contributions, employer contributions,

 Caretaker Relative interest and dividend part of the payment is counted.

-Pregnant Woman . ,
+Pregnant Woman

 Child

 KidsCare